 When we have heavy loads to bear, keeping them secure and exactly where we want them is critical.
-The CamJam Tie Down Strap, features an elegant design & high quality materials.
+The CamJam Tie Down Strap features an elegant design & high quality materials.
 It was built for functionality, ease of use, and ultra-security for your heavy loads.
-The CamJam Tie Down features a high density weave polypropylene 1" wide strap that is securely attached, with 4 bar tack stitches for high strength, to a sturdy, cast zinc alloy cam mechanism.
+The CamJam Tie Down features a high density weave polypropylene 1" wide strap that is securely attached with 4 bar tack stitches for high strength to a sturdy cast zinc alloy cam mechanism with an integrated protective pad underneath.
 The non-slip buckle on the cam mechanism not only latches securely, it also provides the ability to gradually release even under high tension, eliminating sudden and dangerous unloading.
 The CamJam Tie Down can be used in many versatile configurations, including a Loop Configuration and Lockout Configuration.
 The webbing strap features an angled end for easy threading and intuitive operation in any configuration.
 All totaled, the detailed features and innovative design of the CamJam Tie Down Strap allows you to confidently secure loads such as - kayaks, surfboards, paddleboards, motorcycles, equipment, lumber, furniture, and appliances - easily, securely, and safely.

 Loop Configuration: This fixed size loop configuration can be created when the free end of the webbing is constrained by the CamJam mechanism creating a loop to secure your load.
 This configuration is the basic and primary configuration and is similar to those produced by other general purpose cam-lock devices.